 - Route 1: Bangalore – Mysore – Hunsur- Nagarhole – Kutta – Kartikulam – Mananthavady

 - Route 2: Bangalore – Mysore – HD Kote – Bavali – Kartikulam – Mananthavady

 - Route 3: Bangalore – Mysore – Gundlupet – Muthanga (Bandipur forest) – Sulthan Bathery

 Since our goal was to enjoy the drive, we chose the most scenic route – Route #3 via Bandipur forest.

-Our original plan was to start from Bangalore early in the morning at about 4 am so that we can reach Bandipur forest entrance by 6 am when the gate opens for vehicles.
-The advantage of entering the forest in the early morning is, we have a much higher chance of spotting animals which are still roaming around until the roads get busy with vehicles.
+Our original plan was to start from Bangalore early in the morning at about 4 am so that we can reach the Bandipur forest entrance by 6 am when the gate opens for vehicles.
+The advantage of entering the forest in the early morning is, we have a much higher chance of spotting animals that are still roaming around until the roads get busy with vehicles.

 & WE GOT LATE

 However, we got a bit late and so decided to push our travel to the evening so that we can spot some animals which come close to the roads at sunset.